-The EPSON® PowerLite® 5600p and PowerLite 7600p are portable projectors offering 2200 ANSI lumens of brightness.
+The EPSON® PowerLite® 7700p is a portable projector offering 3000 ANSI lumens of brightness.
 From boardrooms to auditoriums, your full-color presentations and videos will be bright and visible even in ordinary room lighting.

-Images are displayed at a resolution of 1024×768 pixels (PowerLite 7600p) or 800×600 pixels (PowerLite 5600p).
-The 1.3-inch LCD provides a high contrast ratio for incredibly vivid images and clear text.
-Improved video processing reduces "color noise" for rich, saturated images, while reduced light leakage and whisper-quiet operation contribute to theater-quality video.
+Images are displayed at a resolution of $1024 \times 768$ pixels.
+The new 1.3-inch LCD provides a 400:1 contrast ratio for incredibly vivid images and clear text.
+Improved video processing reduces "color noise" for rich, saturated images.
+Reduced light leakage and whisper-quiet operation contribute to theater-quality video.

-With EPSON's patented SizeWise[TM] chip, the projector supports computer displays ranging from VGA through UXGA (or SXGA on the PowerLite 5600p).
-The projector also supports the new Digital Visual Interface (DVI) format.
+With EPSON's patented SizeWiseTM chip, the projector supports computer displays ranging from VGA through UXGA, as well as the Digital Visual Interface (DVI) format.